fmuny/fmuny.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year PhD candidate in Econometrics at University of St. Gallen, working under the supervision of Professor [Michael Lechner](https://www.michael-lechner.eu/).
-I plan to submit my thesis in early 2025 and am actively seeking opportunities in both academia and industry.
+I plan to submit my thesis in early 2025 and am seeking opportunities in research and industry.

 Research interests
 ======